 You will be assessed using a range of approaches depending on your module choice and year of study.
 Your progress and achievements will be monitored through coursework, such as written reports, experimentation practicals, in-class and on-line tests plus end-of-year examinations.

 No more than about 25% of the course is assessed through formal end of year examinations.

-Our forensic students will be trained in vibrant and modern facilities where you will learn key skills in brand-new purpose-built laboratories and at our Crime Scene House -a unique facility where you will learn how to process major crime scenes.
+Forensic Biology students are trained in vibrant and modern facilities where you will learn key skills in brand-new purpose-built laboratories and at our Crime Scene House -a unique facility where you will learn how to process major crime scenes.

 Teaching and learning facilities include a dedicated DNA analysis suite with a state-of-the-art genetic analyser, a scanning electron microscopy suite, and dedicated laboratories for chemistry and biology.

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.

 BCC to include Chemistry and Biology but excluding General Studies

 BCC - CDD to include Chemistry and Biology but excluding General Studies (this is equivalent to 104-80 UCAS tariff points).

 Grade C and BC at A Level to include Chemistry and Biology but to exclude General Studies